DoSomething/contentful-prototype/docs/development/features/volunteer-credits.md

 The certificate will include the following data:

 -   Members first name, last name, and email address
 -   Campaign title & CTA
 -   Completed Date
-- Estimated volunteer hours
+-   Cumulative "hours spent" across all accepted posts for this action or the estimated volunteer hours
 -   Impact label using total aggregate impact of all their posts (we tally based on each post's `quantity`)
 -   Reportback Photo (we grab the earliest 'accepted' photo)

 The certificate will be named `dosomething-volunteer-certificate-[campaign-name].pdf`